Australian Explorers. In 1788, with the arrival of the first fleet, little was known about this wide brown land which we now call Australia.

 He had a good knowledge of bushcraft, and by the age of 17 was exploring, first to the Berrima district (between Sydney and Canberra), then with Surveyor Meehan to the Goulburn Plains and Lake Bathurst.
 Over the next few years he was a member of several exploring parties, to Yass Plains and the tablelands near Braidwood.
 John Forrest - easier version.

 Sir John Forrest and his brother Alexander were two well known Western Australian explorers.

 Later, John forrest became premier of Western Australia.
 Both brothers were surveyors and experienced bushmen.
 They made several journeys exploring the interior of Australia.
+They were both born is Western Australia where their father had been a miller and a farmer.
 Edmund Kennedy: Australian Explorer.
 Advertisement.

 EnchantedLearning.com is a user-supported site.
 As a bonus, site members have access to a banner-ad-free version of the site, with print-friendly pages.Click here to learn more.
 (Already a member?
 Click here.)
 Edmund Kennedy: Australian Explorer.
 Flinders: Australian Explorer.
 Advertisement.